-The company is responsible for the collection, treatment and disposal of solid waste for the parishes of Kingston, Saint Andrew, Saint Catherine and Saint Thomas and is primarily financed by government subventions.
-The company also earns income from third parties for the collection of commercial garbage.
+The Company is responsible for the collection, treatment and disposal of solid waste for the parishes of Saint Ann, Portland and Saint Mary.
+The company is economically dependent on the Government of Jamaica and receives funding from the Ministry of Local Government and Community Development through the National Solid Waste Management Authority (NSWMA).

+The Company also earns income from third parties for the collection and disposal of commercial garbage.